tent/tentd/README.md

 ## Requirements

-TentD is written using Ruby 1.9 with Rack and Datamapper and is only tested with PostgreSQL and Sqlite3.
+TentD is written using Ruby 1.9 with Rack and Datamapper and is only tested with PostgreSQL and Sqlite.
 The code needs a few fixes to work with 1.8 and other databases.

 If you have Ruby 1.9, Bundler, and PostgreSQL installed, this should get the tests running: